KHMD/12thQt_TerminalWindows/README.md

 Project done as the 12th grade final CS Project.

 The project is a half decent emulation of the linux terminal that works natively on Windows.
 Basic commands work fine.
+The GUI folder has a fully working secondary window that was meant to serve as a tutorial with basic instructions for a linux beginner.

 Please Note: